When you get your offer

 Fingers crossed you got the results you wanted!

 If you did, and you picked Warwick as your firm choice - then great, we're looking forward to seeing you in October!
 Take a look below for information for new students and on what you can be doing during the summer to prepare for your degree.

 If you picked Warwick as your firm choice, but didn't manage to meet your offer grades, don't panic.
-The Admissions team (Dr Victoria Rimell and Prof Alison Cooley) will look carefully at every case in the days around the release of results.
+The Admissions team (Dr Victoria Rimell and Prof Zahra Newby) will look carefully at every case in the days around the release of results.
 We can decide to accept you or to offer you a place on a different Classics course, in which case you will be hearing from us shortly after results are released.

 If you picked Warwick as your insurance offer, and missed your grades for your firm choice, we will also look at your application and may decide to offer you a place, which you can take up if your firm choice university does not accept you.
 Again, you will be hearing from us soon after results are released.